rivernews/macos-reinstall/README.md

 ## Initial Setup

-- [ ] Download XCode, AND open it for the first time.
+- [ ] Even if you download Xcode and run it the first time, brew installation still requires you to install the command line tool again.
+So better just let the prompt guide you. ~~Download XCode, AND open it for the first time.
 This will install the commandline tools for you.
-Please complete this step before proceeding, otherwise tools cannot be installed.
+Please complete this step before proceeding, otherwise tools cannot be installed.~~

 ### Setup System preferences